 GAP starting its maiden flight at Beverley

-Complimented on it light handling, this competition winning 15m glider recently joined our fleet of club singles.
-It is fitted with an LXNav S80 flight computer and a PowerFlarm and is available to hire for qualified post solo members.
+Complimented on its light handling, this competition winning 15m glider recently joined our fleet of club singles.
+It is fitted with an LXNav S80 flight computer and a PowerFlarm and is available to hire by qualified post solo members.

 Landing at the end of a competition day at Beverley

 This advanced cross-country glider is used regularly for cross-country training, excursions and competitions.
-It configurable with 18m and 22m wingtips.
+It is configurable with 18m and 22m wingtips.
 When available, it is often used to take visitors for their Air Experience Flights.
+It is equiped with the latest LXNav S100 flight computer and flarm.

 Getting settled in for a flight